solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

    ![In Synapse Studio the develop menu is displayed with the + button expanded, SQL script is selected from the context menu.](media/lab5_synapsestudiodevelopnewsqlscriptmenu.png)

-3. In the toolbar menu, connect to the database on which you want to execute the query.
+3. In the toolbar menu, connect to the endpoint on which you want to execute the query.

     ![The Synapse Studio query toolbar is shown with the Connect to dropdown list field highlighted.](media/lab5_synapsestudioquerytoolbar.png)